tonikelope/coronapoker/docs/ec-identity-spec.md

 ### Discarded design alternatives (and why)

 - **Constant-time `modInverse` in SRA**: only matters against a local trojan, where nothing Java-pure saves you.
-- **Subgroup low-order point check in SRA**: redundant — `CryptoSRA.resolveCardIndex == -1` already invalidates tampered hands.
+- **Subgroup low-order point check in SRA**: unnecessary — Ristretto255 is a prime-order group (no small-order points), `RistrettoSRA.decode` rejects malformed points, and `RistrettoSRA.resolveCardIndex == -1` invalidates tampered hands.
 - **MAC swarm (Panoptes-style)**: same MITM exposure during pubkey exchange, but loses non-repudiation.
 - **Direct P2P topology for game commands**: too invasive a refactor.
 Star topology stays; the signing layer makes the host's broker role harmless.
 - **Mutual nonce challenge at join**: replay protection is delegated to the `session_id` baked into the join self-signature — same effect, zero extra round-trips.
-- **Blocking modal on TOFU pubkey mismatch**: removed for UX reasons.
+- **Blocking modal on TOFU pubkey mismatch**: deliberately not used (UX).
 TOFU updates silently (last-write-wins); the user inspects identicons if they care.
 - **Anti-spoofing nick canonicalization (zero-width chars, bidi, lookalikes)**: irrelevant if nobody modifies the client source.
 Only real cross-platform variations (Unicode NFC vs NFD) are canonicalized.
 - **Formal PAKE (SPAKE2/OPAQUE)**: the existing `HMAC-SHA512(password, ECDH)` binding is sufficient with a non-trivial password; an entropy warning is shown at game creation.